 5 Anonymous Android Chat Apps

 If you’re bored of your Facebook friends or fed up with being corralled into circles of people in social media apps, the raft of random chat apps will definitely appeal.
 Designed to offer anonymous chat with strangers, these apps widen your reach massively and can result in some truly fascinating chats with people you would never normally come across.
+Of course, they can also lead to some singularly strange discussions, but that’s probably a risk you’re willing to take if your looking for anonymity.

 2. Yik Yak